 Christmas can be a magical time of year.
 However, it is also a time when there are more accidents than usual, for both humans and pets.
 According to the RoSPA more than 80,000 people go to A&E each year for Christmas-related accidents and over 6,000 of these need to be admitted.
 Decorations, fires, new toys, visitors, cooking and houses packed with over-excited children and extra animals present a lot of potential hazards.
 Factor in the additional seasonal stress and alcohol and you can start to understand how people fall foul of the festive season.

-We have put together an essential guide of common accidents that occur so you can avoid becoming a Christmas statistic.
+We have put together an essential guide of common incidents that occur so you can avoid becoming a Christmas statistic.
 Follow our top tips to keep you and your family safe over the holidays from The Twelve Mishaps of Christmas.

 Chocolate treats for children, such as those you hang on the Christmas tree, may end up separated from their packaging.
 Some of these could contain nuts or possible nut residues.
 Even if there is no nut warning, there may be a risk of cross-contamination.

 Glass and fragile decorations should be out of reach of toddlers and pets.
-Novelty decorations, such as stuffed Santas, reindeer and snowmen may look like toys do not have to comply with toy safety standards and may be dangerous.
-Keep them out of the reach of children.
-Small parts from toys or gadgets, novelties from crackers or even burst balloons can easily become a choking hazard for children.
+Novelty decorations, such as stuffed Santas, reindeer and snowmen that may look like toys do not have to comply with toy safety standards and may be dangerous.
+Keep them out of the reach of children and make sure you know what to do if your child does start choking.

 5. Fairy Lights

 A staggering 350 people a year are injured by Christmas tree lights, including falls while they are being put up, children swallowing the bulbs, and electric shocks and burns.

 Test your lights and the wiring before you put them up.
 If necessary, buy new ones that meet higher safety standards, look for BS Kitemark.
 One in 40 people have suffered an electrical shock due to badly wired Christmas lights.